japethnaval/pbs-test/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the referral-app development server.
-The database used was sqlite3 which only persist the data via memory.
-The data is expected to vanish everytime the express server is restarted.
+The database used was sqlite3 which only persist the data via file that is located within the directory itself. @lib/database.db

 ## Task Requirements